kmjennison/dfp-prebid-setup/README.md

 This tool automates setup for new header bidding partners.
 You define the advertiser, placements, and Prebid settings; then, it creates an order with one line item per price level, attaches creatives, and sets placement and Prebid key-value targeting.

+While this tool covers typical use cases, it might not fit your needs.
+Check out the [limitations](#limitations) before you dive in.

 ## Getting Started

 ### Creating Google Credentials